Study of timing and spectral properties of the X-ray pulsar 1A 0535+262 during the giant outburst in 2020 November-December: OBSERVATION AND DATA ANALYSIS

 \section{OBSERVATION AND DATA ANALYSIS}

-We analyzed data taken by NuSTAR, NICER, and Swift covering the entire phase of the outburst.
-The source went through an outburst from the first week of November 2020 and continued for nearly two months.
-We reduced data from different satellites using {\tt Heasoft} v6.27.2.
-We used standard filtering criteria and all necessary corrections including barycenter correction.
+We analysed data taken by {\it NuSTAR} and {\it NICER} covering the entire phase of the outburst.
+The source went through an outburst from the first week of 2020 November and continued for nearly two months \citep{Ma20, Pa20}.
+We reduced data from different satellites using {\tt HEASOFT} version 6.27.2.
+We have used final data products (light curves) provided by {\it MAXI} \citep{Ma09} and the pulse frequency and pulsed flux evolution provided by {\it Fermi} \citep{Fi09, Me09} missions.